pegah-kh/pegah-kh.github.io/_pages/about.md

 My current research interests include multimodality in vision-language models (VLMs), explainability, and efficient methods to influence and adapt these models.

-Outside of work, I enjoy climbing, hiking, skating, drawing cute, meaningless things just for fun, watching fantasy series and baking cookies.
+Outside of work, I enjoy climbing, hiking, skating, drawing cute, meaningless things just for fun, and watching fantasy series.